-The best price found on momondo to Kristiansand was $87/pp from Budapest, which is 88% cheaper than the average flight price to Kristiansand.
+The best price found on momondo to Kristiansand was $62/pp from Krakow, which is 92% cheaper than the average flight price to Kristiansand.
 To find the cheapest price to Kristiansand from your area, use momondo’s Airport-to-Airport Pricing Tool.

 Those flying to Kristiansand could potentially find better pricing at Stavanger Sola Airport (99 mi from Kristiansand city center) depending on the month and departure airport.